metalsoft-io/metalcloud-sdk-go/docs/CreateNetworkDeviceController.md

 ### NewCreateNetworkDeviceController

-`func NewCreateNetworkDeviceController(datacenterName string, managementAddress string, managementPort int32, username string, managementPassword string, ) *CreateNetworkDeviceController`
+`func NewCreateNetworkDeviceController(datacenterName string, driver SwitchControllerDriver, managementAddress string, managementPort int32, username string, managementPassword string, ) *CreateNetworkDeviceController`

 NewCreateNetworkDeviceController instantiates a new CreateNetworkDeviceController object This constructor will assign default values to properties that have it defined,